furlongm/patchman/INSTALL.md

 ### PostgreSQL

-1. To configure the postgresql database backend:
+To configure the postgresql database backend:

-Make sure the postgresql server and the python postgres bindings are installed:
+1. Ensure the postgresql server and the python postgres bindings are installed:

 ```shell
 apt-get -y install postgresql python-psycopg2